MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-edocuments-nemhadel.md

 ## E-Document Services setup

 > [!NOTE]
-> These connections requires communication with external service providers that might be subject to additional payment and require contracts with them.
-To get all the necessary credentials, contact the service providers.
+> To establish these connections, it is necessary to communicate with external service providers, who may require additional payment and contracts.
+To obtain all the necessary credentials, contact the service providers.

 To set up services, complete the following steps: